-The term i used from the previous post ‘conquering’ was completely unfamiliar to me.
+The term I used from the previous post ‘conquering’ was completely unfamiliar to me.
 Am I really conquering myself too?
 Then I started to think I am deeply in love with the mountains too.
 Why should we absolutely go to the very summit?’
 Now I understand.
 So I was really trying to conquer myself.

 Obviously, I can’t imagine myself reaching the summit of Mount Pundaquit.

-It’s very unique , agree?
+It’s very unique.
 I just find it so hard to believe that the sand of Anawangin is mainly or partly Mount Pinatubo Lahar.
-Learning from our guide that these Pine trees were never here before , until the Mount Pinatubo erupted a few years ago.
+Learning from our guide that these Pine trees were never here before until the Mount Pinatubo erupted a few years ago.

-There’s no electricity, bring your own tent, pillow hammock, although you can rent one.
+There’s no electricity, bring your own tent, pillow, hammock, although you can rent one.
 The weather is always unpredictable so I strongly suggest you bring a tent.
-Bring a jacket and extra clothes, camera, flashlight, lamp, candles, lighters, charcoal, grill or pan, food ( canned goods) , swiss knife, water and whatever you think is necessary .
+Bring a jacket and extra clothes, camera, flashlight, lamp, candles, lighters, charcoal, grill or pan, food, swiss knife, water and whatever you think is necessary for camping.

-After meeting Aling Ligaya who owns the store selling assorted stuff, from ice-cold drinks to anything that you could not possibly buy in an island, she has everything.
+After meeting Aling Ligaya who owns the store selling assorted stuff, from iced-cold drinks to anything that you could not possibly buy on an island, she has everything.

 We wanted to stay for a few moments in the cove of Anawangin however we planned to stay longer at the Nagsasa Cove.